 - For ICSE, the marking scheme is divided as 80% marks will be taken from the external assessment and 20 % from the internal.
 The aggregate of both the marks will be taken as final.

 - Board Transfers: Both are quite stiff in accepting students in classes X and XII.

-- Transfers from the ICSE Board to CBSE are only possible, in case the student and his family have relocated to a new place.
-Otherwise CBSE demands the student to study the IX and XI standards from CBSE itself.
+- Transfers from the ICSE Board to CBSE are only possible, in case the student and his family has relocated to a new place.
+Otherwise, CBSE demands the student to study the IX and XI standards from CBSE itself.